The Care Pathway

 Of the first 12 NHS trusts inspected, three failed to meet the essential standards required by law of respecting and involving people in their care and meeting their nutritional needs.
 Less serious concerns were identified in three further hospitals, giving a 50 per cent overall failure rate.
 The reports are the first of 100 inspections carried out, which are continuing.
 They follow a decade of investigations that have revealed an NHS riddled with ageist attitudes, in which elderly patients are neglected, poorly treated and marginalised.
 Shortage of money and resources is not the problem but rather, as the NHS Ombudsman said in a scathing report last February, an "ignominious failure" to look beyond a patient's clinical condition and respond to their social and emotional needs.
 A spokesman for the CQC said the 50 per cent failure rate was likely to be reflected nationally.

-The worst offender was Alexandra hospital, Redditch, Worcester, where the CQC expressed "major concerns" about the failure to ensure elderly patients had enough to eat and drink.
+The worst offender was Alexandra hospital, Redditch, Worcester , where the CQC expressed "major concerns" about the failure to ensure elderly patients had enough to eat and drink.
 The Royal Free hospital in London and Ipswich hospital also failed to meet the standards required by law.

-food and one patient was seen trying to tear a tomato apart with their fingers.
+At Alexandra hospital, inspectors saw meals being served to patients who were asleep.
+Trays were left out of reach, patients were not offered help to cut up their food and one patient was seen trying to tear a tomato apart with their fingers.
 Nobody was routinely offered handwashing before or after eating.
 Although the trust said it offered a choice of dishes, one patient who declined a meal had it taken away without being offered any alternative.

 Medical staff explained how they prescribed drinking water on medication charts "to ensure people get regular drinks".
 Inspectors saw examples of this being done and were told it "worked".
 Ward staff said they were aware of drinking water being prescribed and that this was done to "make sure people get enough fluids".